Have you ever wondered why your parents gave you your name? Have you ever wondered to yourself “What does my name mean?“.

 A verse of Scripture has also been added for each name, which is a special way to bless your baby.

-If you have not decided on a name for your baby then there is also handy hints to help you.
+If you have not decided on a name for your baby then there are also handy hints to help you.

 Origins Of Your Name

-So, before we actually look at the meanings of both first name and surnames, let us first look at the origins of names and how they came about.
+So, before we look at the meanings of both first names and surnames, let us first look at the origins of names and how they came about.
 I have written a helpful article about the origins of surnames, which you may find interesting.

 Please take a look at this, (in what I believe to be an interesting), article.